freya-davies/blog-express-handlebars/README.md

     ```
 7. Now we can modify our blog post files (the files that are within our "views" folder)
     - For each of these files, we can delete everything except the blog post!
 (Or more specifically - we can delete everything that is contained within our "main.hbs" file)
-8. Restart the server and visit your routes.
-They should all look the same as before!
-But we have now significantly reduced the number of lines of code in our project.

 #### Additional Layouts
 1. It is possible to have more than one layout file!!
 In my case, the layout of my home page is actually different to my blog pages (it has a different "header" layout) - so just rendering this page within the "main" template won't work for me!